Raiden1411/zabi/docs/pages/api/clients/Client.md

 ```

 ## Deinit
-Clears the memory arena and destroys all pointers created
+Clears all allocated memory and destroys any created pointers.

 ### Signature